KovenYu/state-information/README.md

 ```

 ### Main results
-We find our method can achieve comparable performances on Duke, MultiPIE and CFP datasets.
+We find our method can achieve performances that are comparable to standard supervised fine-tuning performances on Duke, MultiPIE and CFP datasets.
 #### Duke-REID
 Method |Rank-1|Rank-5|MAP
 -|-|-|-